Lose Upper Belly Fat Effectively: 11 Proven Strategies for a Flatter Stomach

 YES!
 It doesn’t matter how many days have passed since you were “on track” with your goals.
 Start again today.
 Everyone has days, weeks, or even months when they aren’t eating as well as they could or aren’t exercising.
 Be kind to yourself, and start again.

-• I’ve learned how to lose upper belly fat, but where do I start?
+I’ve learned the techniques for shedding upper belly fat, but where do I start?

 That’s easy!
 Start with what excites you the most.
 This isn’t like dinner where you have to eat your peas before you can have your cake.
 If you start with the step you’re most excited about, then you’ll give yourself positive, fun energy that can carry you on to some of the harder steps.